wp-plugins/user-email-compromised-check/readme.txt

 Stable tag: 0.1
 License: GPL v3

-Cross check registered user emails with the https://haveibeenpwned.com/ API for data breaches across a number of popular sites around the internet.
+Cross check registered user emails with the Have I Been Pwned API for data breaches across a number of popular sites around the internet.

 == Description ==